ddlibrary/ddlibrary/README.md

 - `docs/` — Contribution and other documentation

 ## Database (migrations + seeders/factories)
 This project uses Laravel migrations, seeders, and model factories to set up local data.
-Do not import `dump.sql` for local development.

 Seed the database after running migrations: